Can You Reserve a Hotel Without Paying Upfront?

 What to Do If the Consulate Asks for “Paid” Accommodation or Stronger Proof

-If a consulate asks for “paid” accommodation, treat it as a clarity request, not a crisis.
+If the responsible authority asks specifically for paid accommodation, follow the wording and deadline of that request rather than assuming a refundable unpaid booking is sufficient.
 For a Schengen tourist visa, the goal is proof that you have a stable place to stay, not a luxury receipt.

 Use this decision path: